opf/openproject/docs/system-admin-guide/attribute-help-texts/README.md

 This way you will reduce wrong entries for attributes.
 This is especially relevant for company specific custom fields.
 </div>

 > **Note**: Attribute help texts are a Premium Feature and can only be used with [Enterprise cloud](../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../enterprise-guide/enterprise-on-premises-guide/).
-An upgrade from the free Community Edition is easily possible.
+An upgrade from the free Community edition is easily possible.

 ## Overview